Hebbrix

 Python

-from hebbrix import Hebbrix
+from hebbrix import MemoryClient

-memory = client.memories.create(
+memory = await client.memories.create(

-content="User's favorite color is blue"
+content="User's favorite color is blue",

 )

-# Memory with metadata
+# Memory with importance + metadata (tags live inside metadata)

 content="User completed Python certification on 2024-01-15",